Managing Your Pipelines

 1. Click The "Projects" module icon is a folder.
 Projects from the primary navigation menu.

-2. Click a project in the list.
+2. Click a project in the list to open it.

 Navigate to your project